-Treasury management is the management of the College's cash flows, its banking, money market and capital market transactions; the effective control of the risks associated with those activities; and the pursuit of optimum performance consistent with those risks.
+Treasury management is the management of DCG cash flows, its banking, money market and capital market transactions; the effective control of the risks associated with those activities; and the pursuit of optimum performance consistent with those risks.

-The College has a separate Treasury Management Policy in place which was reapproved by the Corporation in October 2017.
+DCG has a separate Treasury Management Policy in place which was reapproved by the Corporation in October 2017.